simonmichael/hledger_site/src/ledger.md

 ## Interoperating

-Tips for co-using/converting/switching Ledger and hledger.
+Tips for co-using/converting/migrating between Ledger and hledger.

 Ledger's and hledger's journal formats are the same at the core, so you can continue using both tools on the same files,